The Water World of the 3 National Parks in Florida

 Biscayne first became a national monument in 1968 but as recently as 1980 was granted national park status.
 The vast majority of this national park lies underwater.

-Countless shipwrecks lie on the sandy bottom sabotaged by the extensive coral reefs which tore them asunder causing them to remain there along with what they were transporting.
-Most of the treasures have been salvaged years ago by people exploring these waters and keys...but occasionally something new is discovered.
+Many shipwrecks lie on the sandy bottom sabotaged by the extensive coral reefs which tore them asunder causing them to remain there along with what they were transporting.
+Most of the treasures have been salvaged years ago by people exploring these waters and keys, but occasionally something new is discovered.

 Many of the Biscayne Islands are tiny bits of watery havens consisting of some mangroves clinging to some bits of limestone and mud.
-Their tangled roots, the majority of which are above the water eventually have the effect of trapping debris which eventually builds up more land mass.
-They become havens for fish, crabs, snails, and many bird species who roost, hunt and live among them.
-The mangrove swamps provide great cover for immature fish and other sea creatures until they are large enough to compete in the open waters.
+Their tangled roots, the majority of which are above the water eventually have the effect of trapping debris which ultimately builds up more land mass.
+They become havens for fish, crabs, snails, and many bird species which roost, hunt, and live among them.
+The mangrove swamps provide excellent cover for immature fish and other sea creatures until they are large enough to compete in the open waters.

 Sea turtles nest on some of the beaches and are protected as is much of the life under the water and on land.
 Exotic species of plants, birds, fish, and everything from crocodiles to green iguanas can be spotted along with different types of whales frequenting these waters.